 The FCA has outlined a ban on contingent charging for pension transfer advice as part of a new package of proposals.

-The regulator says the ban will help to "protect customers from the conflicts of interest which arise where a financial adviser only gets paid if a transfer goes
+The regulator says the ban will help to "protect customers from the conflicts of interest which arise where a financial adviser only gets paid if a transfer goes ahead.

 In a statement, the FCA said: "We have carefully considered the available evidence on the impact of banning contingent charging, including how we can maintain access to advice for those groups of consumers who would benefit from a transfer.
 Therefore, the proposed ban would apply unless consumers have specific circumstances that mean a transfer is likely to be in their best interests."